retaildevcrews/istio/burst/README.md

 ### RBAC requirements

-In-cluster configuration (as well as default kube-config) for this service requires permissions to call the `autoscaling` API.
+In-cluster configuration (as well as default kube-config) for this service requires additional permission to call the `autoscaling` API.

 For a complete RBAC example, see [burst.yaml](./../deploy/burst/burst.yaml).